 block).
 The values are unparsed.
 You should assume that all tags not relevant

-for your extension has already been handled and incorporated into block
+for your extension has already been handled and incorporated into block.

-argument contains the environment the annotation file is evaluated
+The env argument contains the environment the annotation file is evaluated

 in.
-The function must return a modified version of block
+The function must return a modified version of block unless block is

-in which case it is allowed to construct
+of the class plumber2_empty_block in which case it is allowed to construct

 a new object from scratch.
-If you add a subclass to block
+If you add a subclass to block you should make

-sure that a method for apply_plumber2_block()
+sure that a method for apply_plumber2_block() for the subclass exists.

-then the tag will be registered but no associated
+If handler is NULL then the tag will be registered but no associated

 handler will be added.
 This can make sense if you have a new block type that